jefforthoberjr/STSCampLogic/README.md

 ## Jeff Orthober Jr - 2017-10-29

 ## Execution and Building
+These instructions provide multiple different ways to exercise the code, start with the easiest.

 ### How to exercise endpoint remotely
 The application is implemented as a microservice and is hosted live at